FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-02-version-number-and-naming-scheme.md

 versions 2.2 and earlier, use `Jaybird <major>.<minor>`.
 If the specific patch version is relevant, use `Jaybird <major>.<minor>.<patch>`.

-In the various artifacts, the name Jaybird must be used lowercase.
+In the various artifacts, the name Jaybird must be used lowercase (`jaybird`).
 The target Java version must be included in the jar filename.

 The naming scheme must be: